xerifg/Gait-data-detection/README.md

 ### Note:

-You need create a folder named `pricture` if you want to save all process pictures.
+You need to create a folder named `pricture` if you want to save all process pictures.

 ```c++
  cd Gait-data-detection